What is ITDR?

 Behavioral Analytics

-By monitoring normal user behavior, ITDR tools can detect anomalies that may indicate identity-based attacks, such as unexpected logins, privilege escalation, or unusual access times.
+By monitoring normal user behavior, ITDR tools can detect anomalies that may indicate identity-based attacks, such as unexpected logins, privilege escalation, or unusual access times

 Threat Intelligence

-ITDR tools integrate real-time threat intelligence, which helps security teams identify and respond to potential threats based on patterns observed across other SaaS applications and environments.
+ITDR tools integrate real-time threat intelligence, which helps security teams identify and respond to potential threats based on patterns observed across other SaaS applications and environments

 Automated Response

 Swift action is essential to minimize damage from identity threats.
 Automated responses in ITDR help enforce policies by revoking access or escalating alerts when a potential threat is detected, thereby stopping attackers before they can exploit stolen credentials or escalate privileges.
+Robust response capabilities are crucial for minimizing the impact of identity-based threats and ensuring real-time mitigation

 The Importance of ITDR for SaaS Identity Management